 A one-sided representation of anal sex has made its way into society and stuck.
 There are so many benefits of anal sex - including the possibility of intense pleasure.
 It is also a great way to target your G-spot (in certain positions like doggy style).
 The power-dynamic is not necessarily a submissive one (although if you enjoy being submissive, this can work for you).
 In fact, the woman is often in control.
 And, while you might have been told that anal sex is anti-feminist, there is nothing more feminist than taking control of your own pleasure.
 Additionally, because anal play is deemed "naughty," it can spice up your partnered session in ways that will make it even hotter.

 Basically, ignore the messages of shame and look for articles about women enjoying anal sex.
 It will most likely change your opinion about it.

 2. Prepare for it - Mentally and Physically

-There are a few things that you need to prepare for.
+When it comes to anal play, there are a few things that you need to prepare for.
 First, you need to read enough about anal sex to feel comfortable trying it.
 You should read about relaxation techniques, lubricant usage, safer sex options, and different positions.
 Note that there will be a large emphasis on using a lot of lubricant and going slowly.
 If there isn’t, change your information source.